Philippine Fashion Week: Early 2000s

 Philippine Fashion Week was previously held at Glorietta Activity Center, with offsite shows, parties, and activities at the NBC Tent, The Rockwell Tent, InterContinental Manila, and Shangri-la Makati.
 In its early years, the event lasted 7–10 days and featured many international fashion brands entering the Philippine market and group-show designers presenting capsule collections.

 The Philippine Fashion Week has been held at the SMX Convention Center, SM Mall of Asia Arena, SM Mall of Asia, and SM Aura, with off-site activities at Peninsula Hotel Manila and Raven Boutique Club.

+Since 2008, it had been consistently held at the SMX Convention Center and SM Mall of Asia.
 In 2019, it was held at the Crowne Plaza Manila Galleria and in 2024, it was relaunched at the Ayala Museum in Makati City.

 Recent Seasons

-After a multiple year hiatus, Philippine Fashion Week returned with a one day show on October 15th, 2025 at the Ayala Museum in Makati, Metro Manila.
-The show, titled "Diamond Heist", in collaboration with Toblerone, embodied Toblerone's "Never Square" campaign, displaying clothes from three different designers.
-Designers Jaggy Glarino, Ram Silva, and Jerome Salaya Ang showcased different works each inspired by the chocolate brand's new product, Toblerone Truffles.
-Guests also were invited to participate in an immersive experience inspired by Toblerone's products, in line with the heist theme; the venue included a gold carpet and a vault area where guests were able to sample the new diamond-shaped truffle chocolates.
+After a multiple-year hiatus, Philippine Fashion Week returned with a one day show on October 15th, 2025 at the Ayala Museum in Makati, Metro Manila.
+The show, titled "Diamond Heist," in collaboration with Toblerone, displayed clothes from three different designers.
+Designers Jaggy Glarino, Ram Silva, and Jerome Salaya Ang showcased different works, each inspired by the chocolate brand's new product, Toblerone Truffles.
+Guests also were invited to participate in an immersive experience inspired by Toblerone's products, in line with the heist theme; the venue showcased a gold carpet and a vault area where guests were able to sample the new diamond-shaped truffle chocolates.